Online membership sign up¶

 This tab also has space for you to include an introductory message to be displayed on your membership page.
 You can include images and other simple HTML in this introductory text.

 The title tab contains a check box to allow people to become members on behalf of an organisation, which is the recommended way to offer organisational memberships.
-When enabled, you are prompted to select a profile (see the profiles chapter for more information) that will be used to collect organisational information.
+When enabled, you are prompted to select a profile that will be used to collect organisational information.
 Organisational sign up can either be optional or required.

 The Amounts tab¶